Strimoid/Strimoid/README.md

 Requirements
 ========
-* PHP 5.6+.
+* PHP 5.6+ / HHVM 3.7+
-* MySQL.
+* MySQL

 API
 ========
-You can find API documentation at https://developers.strimoid.pl
+You can find API documentation at https://developers.strm.pl

 Documentation
 ========
-We are providing documentation generated automatically by Sami at https://sami.strimoid.pl
+We are providing documentation generated automatically by Sami at https://sami.strm.pl

 How to start?
 ========
 Install dependencies using Composer:

 ```
-composer.phar install
+composer install
 ```

 Compile resources using Gulp: